The importance of hydration

 Mixing up your routine with a variety of beverages can also help stop you making a negative response to particular drinks to decrease nausea.
 Sparkling water, smoothies, juices, milk, tea and even coffee count toward your daily fluid goal.
 It’s important to limit caffeine and alcohol though, as this may increase urination and loss of sodium, making it more difficult to keep your body hydrated.

-Tips to keep you hydrated throughout the day:
+How to keep hydrated throughout the day:

-Start when you wake up | Your body needs rehydrating after 6-8 hours of sleep. |
+Your body needs rehydrating after 6-8 hours of sleep.

-Reusable water bottle | This makes it easier to drink sips throughout the day instead of trying to chug large amounts before bedtime, which can disrupt sleep. |
+This makes it easier to drink sips throughout the day instead of trying to chug large amounts before bedtime, which can disrupt sleep.

-Full a jug with your daily consumption | Keep it in your fridge or near you as a reminder. |
+Keep it in your fridge or near you as a reminder.

-Use a filtered water jug or filter | Filters may improve the taste of tap water by reducing chlorine and other minerals. |
+Filters may improve the taste of tap water by reducing chlorine and other minerals.

-Track your intake | Tracking your fluid intake with a log is a great way to make sure you are meeting your needs. |
+Tracking your fluid intake with a log is a great way to make sure you are meeting your needs.

-Make it a habit | Make it a habit to drink at least ten 8-ounce (240ml) glasses of fluid every day. |
+Make it a habit to drink at least ten 8-ounce (240ml) glasses of fluid every day.

-Suck on ice | If drinking or eating isn't appealing, try sucking on ice cubes or lollies. |
+If drinking or eating isn't appealing, try sucking on ice cubes or lollies.

-Try a range of foods | Watermelon, grapes, cucumber, oranges and strawberries are easier to eat when feeling sick. |
+Watermelon, grapes, cucumber, oranges and strawberries are easier to eat when feeling sick.

 For more safety tips read - 'Chemotherapy Safety in the Home'